pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 ------------------------

-Pega provides customized orchestration tools and Docker images required to orchestrate a deployment in an GKE cluster you create for the deployment using the following stepped tasks:
+Pega provides customized orchestration tools and Docker images required to orchestrate a deployment in a GKE cluster you create for the deployment using the following stepped tasks:

 1. Prepare your local system using the appropriate instruction set:

     - [Prepare a local Linux system – 45 minutes](#https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-linux.md) – install required applications and configuration files.

      - [Prepare a local Windows 10 system – 45 minutes](#https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md) – install required applications and configuration files.

 2. [Prepare your GKE resources – 45 minutes](#prepare-your-resources--45-minutes) – request a GKE cluster form Pivotal, an SQL database, and a storage resource in an account such as Google Cloud Platform (GPC).

 3. [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes) – customize a configuration file with your GKE details and use kubectl and Helm to install and then deploy Pega Platform onto your GKE cluster.

-5. [Logging into Pega Platform – 10 minutes](#logging-into-pega-platform--10-minutes) – configure your network connections in your DNS zone so you can log onto Pega Platform.
+4. [Logging into Pega Platform – 10 minutes](#logging-into-pega-platform--10-minutes) – configure your network connections in your DNS zone so you can log onto Pega Platform.

 You can review the Pega architecture overview to understand how Pega maps Kubernetes objects with Pega applications and services: [How Pega Platform and